 I make my own homemade mayonnaise for the dip- you can find the recipe here, but any store-bought mayo you like will work.

-Once the dip mixture is fully combined you add the crab meat.
+Once the cream cheese mixture mixture is fully combined you add the crab meat.
 You want to stir the crab in by hand so the crab will stay in bigger pieces for each bite.
+Stir it very gently

 Suggestions for serving Hot Crab Dip With Cream Cheese

-I like to serve it in a cut out bread bowl like I have pictured.
+I like to serve it in a cutout bread bowl as I have pictured below.
 You cut out the center at the top then use that section to cut up to serve the dip on.

 You can then pull more bread pieces from the loaf as the dip is eaten from the bowl.

-If you prefer you can bake it in a baking dish.
-I suggest spraying the dish with cooking spray so its easier to clean up when you are done.
+If you prefer, use a casserole dish.
+Spray the dish with cooking spray so it’s easier to clean up when you are done.

 - carrot sticks